zyam007/charts/README.md

-You can view Bar Chart and Pie Chart for specific city from CSV file Cities' names colllected from csv file and data is displayed according to city name
+You can view Bar Chart and Pie Chart for specific city from CSV file Cities' names colllected from csv file and data is displayed according to city name Option to change filter values in the code.
+For examples to filter by Network or Program, etc

 ## Technologies used: